mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

 2. Assuming that we have a `getOrders` query which fetches the orders, create another **Button** labelled "Refresh"

-3. We can re-fetch queries set to **automatic** mode through a `refetch` function available on each query object set to the automatic mode.
+3. You can re-fetch queries set to **automatic** mode through a `refetch` function available on each query object set to the automatic mode.

 4. Bind the `onClick` event of the Refresh button to the following JavaScript expression action: